-Select the logout icon (upper right screen) to log out of Profile Manager (Figure 16-32).
+Select the logout icon (upper right screen) to log out of Profile Manager (Figure 14-22).

 Profile Manager opens a new browser tab.
-To return to The Snap-on Cloud after logging out of Profile Manager, you must select The Snap-on Cloud Home Page browser tab.
+To return after logging out of Profile Manager, you must select the ALTUS Home Page browser tab.